Congress questions Modi govt over ABG Shipyard bank-fraud case | Business

 ''Why did the Modi government refuse to take note of the allegations made on February 15, 2018 by the Congress, warning of a scam in ABG Shipyard, and why no FIR was lodged and criminal action taken despite their accounts having been declared as fraud on June 19, 2019?'' he asked.

-Surjewala said the SBI wrote to the CBI in November 2018, ''saying there was a fraud committed by ABG Shipyard and seeking the registration of an FIR and criminal action.
+Surjewala said the SBI, being the largest public sector bank, wrote to the CBI in November 2018, ''saying there was a fraud committed by ABG Shipyard and seeking the registration of an FIR and criminal action.
 Despite this, nothing happened and the CBI pushed the files back to the SBI.
 Public money keeps getting swindled, but no FIR is lodged''.

 On August 25, 2020, the SBI filed a second complaint with the CBI, saying ''please register an FIR as this is a case of cheating and fraud.
 But the CBI still does not act.
 It waits for another year and a half.
 Finally, now, after five years, this FIR has been registered'', he added.